TritonDataCenter/rfd/rfd/0026/README.md

 * joyent/sdc-sdc
 * joyent/sdc-headnode

+The joyent/sdc-volapi repository is different from the others in the sense that it's a _new_ repository.
+As such, development took place in its "master" branch, and so all relevant changes have already been merged.

-For all these repositories, all changes relevant to this RFD are in a branch named “tritonnfs”.
+For all other repositories, all changes relevant to this RFD are in a branch named “tritonnfs”.
 They can be integrated into their respective master branch in the following sequence: